Canon PIXMA TR8620a Printer Review

 Color Gamut

 The color gamut is satisfactory on this printer.
 It's good at printing dark colors but struggles with light colors (especially blues and oranges).
 Transitions from one color to another look mostly smooth, but some areas have obvious graining, like the transition from green to yellow and red through to purple.
-However, these issues are not too noticeable with printed photos, as the contrast between shades and tints produces great-looking photos with fine details and elements, like the parrot's feathers in the bird picture.
+However, these issues aren't too noticeable with printed photos, as the contrast between shades and tints produces great-looking photos with fine details and elements, like the parrot's feathers in the bird picture.

 7.5